Someone's Watching Over Me

-As she reached the gates of her school, her pace had slowed.
-She looked around the crowded courtyard, trying to locate at least one of her best friends: Hinata, Ino, or Tenten.
+By the time she reached the gates of her school, her pace had slowed tremendously.
+Cautiously, she looked around the crowded courtyard, trying to locate at least one of her best friends: Hinata, Ino, or Tenten.
 No such luck.
-Sighing, she moved through the crowd on her own, trying to get to her locker undetected.
+Sighing, she moved through the crowd on her own, silently praying to reach her locker undetected.
 Again, no such luck.
 A group of girls she was certainly familiar with was closing in, led by Karin, the one person at Konoha high school who took pleasure in openly making her life miserable.

 "Well, well, look who crawled out of her hole.
 Alone again, Haruno?"

 "Sorry, Haruno, just thought I'd help you remember where you belong," Karin mocked as her followers laughed.

 Sakura stayed where she was on the ground as the girls walked away.
 She could hear their giggles: